 He was previously vice president of Operations for Froedtert Health Medical Group.
 He has established himself in the community as a strong leader and is currently village president of Menomonee Falls.
 He is a board member of Investors Associates, LLP and a member of the Kiwanis Club of Menomonee Falls.

-David Olson is senior vice president & chief strategy officer for Froedtert Health.
+David Olson is senior vice president and chief strategy officer for Froedtert Health.
 In his role, David provides executive leadership for employer services, marketing, communications and community engagement.
-Previously, he served as Froedtert Health chief strategy officer, leading, directing and executing strategies to support the organization’s growth objectives.
-He is also involved in one of Froedtert Health’s key partnerships, Integrated Health Network of Wisconsin, a regional alliance of several Wisconsin health systems.
+In addition, he serves as Froedtert Health chief strategy officer, leading, directing and executing strategies to support the organization’s growth objectives.

 Prior to joining Froedtert Health, David served as president of Columbia St. Mary’s Hospital–Ozaukee and executive vice president for the Columbia St. Mary’s system, both in southeastern Wisconsin.
 His experience also includes more than a decade as president and chief executive officer for Bay Area Medical Center, Marinette, Wisc.